www.stalkvictims.info - weapons page

 In a potentially dangerous situation it is best to have your hand on your weapon.
 The best place to carry it is a pocket so you can discreetly have your hand on it.
 If an imminent deadly threat you cannot avoid materializes use lethal force.
 If the deadly threat is not imminent shout "piss off" and leave the area while keeping your weapon in the ready position (pointed at the ground between you and the offender).
 In a dangerous situation where you don't have a gun, or lethal force is not justified, a can of pepper spray is recommended, as is becoming highly proficient with half-a-dozen essential hand-to-hand combat skills (Aikido and Ju-Jitsu are the best martial arts).

-Personal Defence Principles
+Personal Defense Principles

 2. Decisiveness: Have a plan of action thought out beforehand.